-A good guideline to use is that if it's on www.scanhealthplan.com, in the "About SCAN" section, then it's public and you can direct any interested parties to that information.
+A good guideline to use is that if it is on www.scanhealthplan.com, in the "About SCAN" section, then it's public and you can direct any interested parties to that information.
 If you have questions on anything else, talk to your supervisor.

-You should never discuss any confidential information (HIPAA or otherwise) at all in social or routine business conversations.
+You should never discuss any confidential information (Protected Health Information [PHI] or otherwise) at all in social or routine business conversations.
 Again, refer to the policy on Confidentiality in your Employee Handbook.